 Prison to Palace | Historic Venice

-According to the legend, the bridge earned its name from the prisoners who sighed as they were being transported from the courtroom to their prison cell, where they would stay for the remainder of their life.
-Many people are happy admiring the intricate architecture of this bridge from the ground, but if you want picturesque instagrammable views of the surrounding area, you will have no choice but to walk to the middle and look out amongst the crowds.
+According to the legend, the bridge earned its name from the prisoners who sighed as they were being transported from the courtroom to their prison cell.
+This is where they would stay for the remainder of their life.
+Many people are happy admiring the intricate architecture of this bridge from the ground.
+Although, if you want picturesque instagrammable views of the surrounding area, you will have no choice but to walk to the middle and look out amongst the crowds.
 This bridge is one of the many attractions within the city that will instantly turn you into one of the most famous instagrammers in the world.